xiaotaozi1127/consuming-web-service/readme.md

 ## run target web service first
 go to producing-web-service and start it in local. verify it is working by visiting http://localhost:8080/ws/countries.wsdl in your browser

+## run the application

+`./mvnw spring-boot:run` will get Spain country data

+You can plug in a different country by:

+build the JAR file with `./mvnw clean package`

+and then run
+`java -jar target/consuming-web-service-0.0.1-SNAPSHOT.jar Poland`